 A tour to see gorillas in Rwanda involves anything from two to six hours of hardcore hiking so get your fitness level up to scratch before you go.
 Unlike most African safaris, in which you are confined to a jeep while you search for wildlife, gorillas treks are on foot.
 This means you can get up close and personal (within reason) with the gorillas.

-4. Explore the Green Spaces of London, England
+4. London, England to Explore its Green Spaces

 England has a reputation for being rainy and grey and, for about half of the year, this is not inaccurate.
 However, in June the city buzzes with life.
 Beer gardens fill up and the parks teem with picnicker as smiles spread across the faces of once gloomy city workers.